 - Window blind slats

-- 2 colors fabric, one light and one dark- use heavy weight fabric to help hide the holes in the slats
+- 2 colors of fabric, one light, and one dark- use heavy-weight fabric to help hide the holes in the slats

 - Hot glue & glue gun